 In accordance with the guidelines defined by the French DGA, Dassault Aviation has entrusted about 50% of the work value to European partners, elected after a scrutinized evaluation based on:

-The objective of this project is not to create new technological capabilities everywhere in Europe, but to take the full benefit of the already existing technological niches.
+- Experience and excellence: the objective of this project is not to create new technological capabilities everywhere in Europe, but to take the full benefit of the already existing technological niches.

-This project has the ambition to find new ways for costs reduction.
+- Competitiveness: this project has the ambition to find new ways for costs reduction.
 Each partner, in addition to their technical excellences, is invited to apply for the most efficient “value for money”.

-It is a condition imposed by the French DGA that each country having the ambition to participate to the nEUROn programme shall contribute to its financing.
+- State budget allocation: It is a condition imposed by the French DGA that each country having the ambition to participate to the nEUROn programme shall contribute to its financing.
 For more flexibility, no constraint in term of “geographical return” is assigned to this project, as already dealt with at governmental level.

 Related industrial team

 The industrial team of the nEUROn programme is composed of 6 companies.

 In addition to being the design authority, Dassault Aviation has taken care of the general design and architecture of the system, the flight control system, the implementation of low observable devices, the final assembly, the systems integration on the “global integration tests rig”, the ground tests, and the flight tests.

 Alenia Aermacchi (Italy)

 Alenia Aermacchi has contributed to the project with a new concept of internal weapon bay (“Smart Integrated Weapon Bay” – SIWB), an internal EO/IR sensor, the bay doors and their operating mechanisms, the electrical power and distribution system, and the air data system.